 Let $\bM_1$ be the blow-up of $\bM$ along $\Gamma_0^1$.
-By taking the elementary modification of sheaves with respect to the quotient $f_*\cO_C\twoheadrightarrow \cO_L(-1)^2$, we have an extension map $ \bM_1\dashrightarrow \bS $ of the birational map $\Psi$ in \eqref{raoriginal} where the locus of unstable sheaves in $\bM_1$ consists of two subvarieties; \begin{enumerate} \item the strict transform $\Gamma_1^2$ of $\Gamma_0^2$, \item the subvariety $\Gamma_1^3$ of the exceptional divisor $\Gamma_1^1$ which are fiber bundles over $\Gamma^1_0$ with fibers
+By taking the elementary modification of sheaves with respect to the quotient $f_*\cO_C\twoheadrightarrow \cO_L(-1)^2$, we have an extension map $ \bM_1\dashrightarrow \bS $ of the birational map $\Psi$ in \eqref{raoriginal} where the locus of unstable sheaves in $\bM_1$ consists of two subvarieties; \begin{enumerate} \item the strict transform $\Gamma_1^2$ of $\Gamma_0^2$, \item the subvariety $\Gamma_1^3$ of the exceptional divisor $\Gamma_1^1$, which are fiber bundles over $\Gamma^1_0$ with fibers

-where $\Hom_1$ denotes the locus of rank $1$ homomorphisms. \end{enumerate} As blowing up of $\bM_1$ along $\Gamma_1^2$ and followed by $\Gamma_2^3$ (the strict transform of $\Gamma_1^3$ along the second blow up map) and doing elementary modification of sheaves again, we have a birational morphism $\Psi_3:\bM_3\lr \bS$ which extends the original birational map $\Psi$ in \eqref{raoriginal}.
+where $\Hom_1$ denotes the locus of rank $1$ homomorphisms. \end{enumerate} By blowing up $\bM_1$ along $\Gamma_1^2$ followed by $\Gamma_2^3$ (the strict transform of $\Gamma_1^3$ along the second blow-up map) and by again conducting an elementary modification of the sheaves, we obtain a birational morphism $\Psi_3:\bM_3\lr \bS$ which extends the original birational map $\Psi$ in \eqref{raoriginal}.

-By studying the analytic neighborhoods of $\Gamma^1_0$ and $\Gamma^2_0$ through blow up maps, it turns out that the local structure of the map $\Psi_3$ is completely determined by a VGIT-quotients (see \cite[Section 4.4]{CK11} for a detail description).
-After all, we have a sequence of blow-down maps
+A study of the analytic neighborhoods of $\Gamma^1_0$ and $\Gamma^2_0$ by using blow-up maps reveals that the local structure of the map $\Psi_3$ is completely determined by a VGIT-quotients (see \cite[Section 4.4]{CK11} for a detail description).
+Eventually, we have a sequence of blow-down maps

 such that $\Psi_3=\Phi_5\circ \Phi_4\circ\Phi_3$.
-As we study the parameterized sheaves by the exceptional divisors during the blowing up in \eqref{blowup1}, the blow up centers of $\Phi_{5-j}$ in \eqref{blowup2} are described in terms of stable sheaves ($j=0,1,2$).
+As we study the parameterized sheaves by the exceptional divisors while blowing up \eqref{blowup1}, the blow up centers of $\Phi_{5-j}$ in \eqref{blowup2} are described in terms of stable sheaves ($j=0,1,2$).
 Let $\Theta_j$ be the blow-up center of the birational map $\Phi_{5-j}:\bM_{5-j}\lr \bM_{6-j}$ in \eqref{blowup2}. \begin{lemma} Let $L$ and $L'$ be lines ($L \cap L'=\{\mathrm{pt}.\}$) in a smooth projective variety $X$ satisfying the conditions: (I)-(IV).
-Then, \begin{enumerate} \item The locus $\Theta_0$ parameterizes stable sheaves $F$ fitting into the non-split extension
+Then, \begin{enumerate} \item The locus $\Theta_0$ parameterizes stable sheaves $F$ such that they fits into the non-split extension

-Thus $\Theta_0$ is a fibration over $\bH_1(X)$ with fiber
+Thus, $\Theta_0$ is a fibration over $\bH(X,1)$ with fiber